How to unclog drain trap

 How often should I clean my drain trap?

-It's a good idea to inspect and clean your drain trap every 6 months to a year, or anytime you notice slow draining or clogging.
+It's generally a good idea to clean your drain trap every 6 months to a year, or anytime you notice a slow drain or foul odor.

-Common causes of a clogged drain trap include hair, soap scum, food particles, and mineral buildup over time.
+Common causes of a clogged drain trap include hair, soap scum, food particles, and other debris that builds up over time.

 Connect with certified professionals in your area